23.01.2026

 MAA Credit Berhad: Terms and Financing

-• Interest Rate: No interest during the first four years of study; after that, a fixed interest rate of 4% per year.
+• Financing Amount: Up to RM35,000.
+Interest Rate: No interest for the first four years of study.
+Afterwards, fixed interest of 4% per annum will apply.

 • Eligibility: This loan is only available to full-time students who have enrolled at Imperium International College and ACCA, maintaining a GPA of at least 2.5 for each semester.